Online hui: Questions and Answers

-What is Whaikaha doing to lead awareness and consistent delivery of EGL?
-When is EGL to be rolled out to new areas?
+- What is Whaikaha doing to lead awareness and consistent delivery of EGL?
+When is EGL going to be rolled out to new areas?

-The government has set aside $100 million to extend Enabling Good Lives (EGL) approach to more disabled people and their whānau.
+The government has set aside $100 million to extend the EGL approach to more disabled people and their whānau.
 This includes transforming our Services and Supports underpinned by EGL principles.

 What we have heard from the community is “nothing about us, without us”.
 For choice and control to be meaningful at a system level, our work with raising awareness of the EGL principles and rolling out this approach must happen in partnership with disabled people, tāngata whaikaha Māori, and whānau.
 We will therefore continue to work with the disability community to design the next phase of the transformation of disability support services.
 Working together will inform the decisions about how quickly the approach will be made available to more people nationally.
 Whaikaha will also need to have regional discussions to understand what will work best in local areas.

-Will the Ministry advocate to influence MBIE to update our outdated building legislation with respect to Accessibility?
-We don't even have Universal Design incorporated into our legislation.
+- Will the Ministry advocate to influence the Ministry of Business, Innovation and Employment (MBIE) to update our outdated building legislation with respect to Accessibility?
+Currently we don't have Universal Design incorporated into our legislation at all

 The Accessibility for New Zealanders Bill aims to address accessibility barriers.
 The disability community has provided significant feedback through the Select Committee process.
 This includes feedback about the scope and proposals of the Bill.